vislies/2022/gallery/index.md

 for Hurricane Ian.
 The extent of the surge is shown as overlapping regions on the map and the color, presumably, indicates the height of the storm surge, since adjacent color coded labels are provided.
-However, if you look at the values, you can see that they don’t map onto the surge heights uniquely.
+However, if you look at the values, you can see that they don't map onto the surge heights uniquely.

 <a href="hurricane-table.png" class="image-center">